Marek’s Disease in Chickens (2023 Updates)

 - (green) diarrhea

-The exact symptoms vary depending on the virus strain and which organs are affected.
-Since most manifestations occur inside of the body, it’s not always easy to put a diagnosis.
-It’s not that the external symptoms are less pronounced, but they show up in several other situations too.
+The symptoms vary depending on the virus strain and the organs affected.
+Since most manifestations occur inside the body, it’s not always easy to put a diagnosis.
+It’s not that the external symptoms are less pronounced, but they also appear in several other situations.

 For example, a pale comb is caused by anemia, a condition where the blood can’t carry enough oxygen.
 But a pale comb is also a symptom of many other diseases like coccidiosis.
 It can even result from something seemingly innocent as eating rhubarb leaves.